Sothatsit/GamepackDownloader/README.md

 # GamepackDownloader
-Downloads the latest oldschool runescape gamepack.
+Downloads the latest oldschool runescape gamepack, refactors it and decompiles it.
+GamepackDownloader is not finished and is a work in progress.

 # Usage
 java -jar [jar-file-location] [options] [output-directory] [fernflower-options]